 Reason For accuracy

 Proposed modification adopted Norfolk County Council (Winerals and) Waste Plan, there is the expectation that whilst waste will increase, the negative effect will be continue to be suitable managed.
 The policy proposes a new A12/A143 link road and seeks appropriate enhancements to the road network.
 Whilst transport modelling undertaken as part of the strategic case for the A12/A143 link road did not suggest it would have a significant adverse impact upon traffic and congestion at key pinch pints along the trunk road - the policy nonetheless is expected to deliver a major urban extension of up to 1,000 new homes and up to 15 hectares of new employment land therefore it will increase the generation of traffic and is therefore predicted as having a negative effect against the purpose of the SA Objective.
 The extent to which the proposed link road and possible highway enhancements will mitigate this effect will need to be monitored throughout the plan period.
-Add a new glossary definition after Key Diagram as follows: Landmark building that stands out from its context by virtue of distinguishing building Publiding that stands out from its context by virtue of distinguishing features, such as its creative, innovative or distinctive design.
-Replace text in glossary for mitigation as follows: Mitigation Measures taken to avoid or reduce negative adverse impacts.
+Add a new glossary definition after Key Diagram as follows: Landmark building that stands out from its context by virtue of distinguishing building Publiding Replace text in glossary for mitigation as follows: Mitigation Measures taken to avoid or reduce negative adverse impacts.
 Measures may include: locating the development and its working areas and access routes away from areas of high ecological interest, or timing works to avoid sensitive periods.
 See also Habitat Compensation.

 Policy/ Paragraph Appendix 7

 Page 155 to 156

-Ref Page 2777 of 286 NA
+Ref Page 279 of 294 NA